Design your presentation like Pablo Picasso

 Finding the essence of the subject

 What does this have to do with public speaking?
 One of the main reasons why so many presentations fail to hit their mark is because the speaker tries to cover too much in too little time.
 The result is often information overload and an unclear message.
-Picasso’s series of lithographs offers us a guideline when it comes to designing our presentations.
+This series of lithographs by Pablo Picasso offers us a guideline when it comes to designing our presentations.

 In Plate No. 1, Picasso starts with a clear, realistic image of a bull.
 Similarly, when you create a presentation, you should have a clear idea of what your message is and how you are going to support it (stories, examples, exercises, images, data, etc.).